Jayjay-lv/Encryption-Project/Kobie_standups.md

 - Next class we'll work on making the website more usable
 - we might encounter some problems with splitting up the input box for encrypt and decrypt

+## Daily report 2019-05-28
+- We worked on encryption 3 and decrypt 3.
+Its the same as 2 but a different language
+- we have some bugs to fix
+- we have to find out whats causing the bugs